Group TherapyBrainspotting Group Therapy for Self-Love and Secure Attachment

 How it worksWhat a Session Looks Like

-This Brainspotting group is focused on expansion, regulation, and resourcing.
+This therapy group is focused on expansion, regulation, and resourcing.

 Here’s what brings people to this group: